 A Roth Independent Retirement Account (Roth IRA) is a tax-advantaged retirement savings account that allows individuals to save aggressively for retirement while taking advantage of impressive tax savings.
 Roth IRAs can hold a variety of assets including stocks, bonds, and mutual funds.
 The money in these accounts grows tax-free, allowing account holders to save a considerable amount of money over time.

 Roth IRAs are similar to traditional IRAs except in how they are taxed.
 Traditional IRA deposits are made with pre-tax dollars and Roth IRAs are funded with after-tax dollars.
-While Roth IRA contributions are not tax deductible, there’s absolutely no tax on withdrawals.
+While Roth IRA contributions are not tax deductible, there’s no tax on withdrawals of your contributions.

 Much like a traditional IRA, a Roth IRA acts as a savings account for investments.
 Opened at either a bank or brokerage, the account owner decides what they want to invest in.
 Popular choices include mutual funds, stocks, bonds, exchange-traded funds (ETFs), and bank savings products.
 The account holder may invest one lump sum or make smaller contributions throughout the year.